 Unless Ryan or Biden has a complete meltdown on stage, I would think that not too much would change in the polls.
 But, Biden probably has the bigger downside since President Obama performed so poorly in his first debate against Mitt Romney.

-Joe Biden, Paul Ryan, Polling
+Tags: Joe Biden, Paul Ryan, Polling

 Biden and Ryan will take the stage in Danville, Ky., on Thursday about equally well-liked by Americans.
 Gallup trends suggest that past vice presidential debates have had little to no impact on voter preferences; nevertheless, the current parity between Biden and Ryan theoretically gives them equal opportunity to use the debate to their team’s advantage, something Biden may be particularly focused on given Obama’s subpar performance in the first presidential debate.
 However, demonstrating that pre-existing views are not determinative, Obama entered that debate with a 55% to 47% advantage over Romney in favorability, and yet, by 72% to 20%, debate viewers said Romney rather than Obama did the better job.